dbrady/bin/rspec_hash_diff_README.md

 ## It's Not Perfect

+* The clipboard version does not work under TMUX because tmux breaks up the line-by-line output.
+Sorry about that.
+You'll have to either run the spec in a separate iTerm window and copy from there, or get used to copying, merging the lines together and saving it off as a file.
+Patches are welcome.
 * I use JSON.pretty_generate to render the hashes in a pretty, line-oriented way that colordiff can render.
 Since JSON doesn't support symbol keys, this means you're only ever going to see string keys in the diffs.